Death of A Hotel Salesman: A tale of our times…

 Cayuga Hospitality Consultants specialize in optimizing sales & marketing efforts.
 Contact us today to learn how we can maximize your direct sales.

-Haydn Kramer is expert in sales & marketing and sales management.
+Haydn Kramer is expert in sales & marketing and sales management and member of Cayuga Hospitality Consultants.
 From “on the ground” direct sales with Residence Inn by Marriott to an Executive VP of Sales, Haydn has experienced a range of sales assignments across many brands and all lodging tiers.
 He was a pivotal member of Marriott’s “Sales 2000” task force that reinvented Marriott’s approach to “Sales” worldwide.
-Haydn was also entrusted with directing first “Large Market Sales Team,” which cross-sold all Marriott’s brands for the first time.
+Haydn was also entrusted with directing the first “Large Market Sales Team,” which cross-sold all Marriott’s brands for the first time.
 He is disciplined and forgets no details, but is known to have fun while helping teams achieve sales success.
 He is an expert in the sales call process, true sales persistence, and the new advent of Social Media as a critical part of any effective hotel sales platform.
-He has consulted for Marriott, Hyatt, Hilton and several boutique, independent luxury properties across the United States.
+He has consulted for Marriott, Hyatt, Hilton and several boutique, independent luxury properties across the United States and in Europe.